edge-ai/EDGEMATRIX-Stream-Toolkit-Tutorial/emcustom.rst

 If not all objects have a corresponding JSON, the aimeta element will assign the elements it can in sequential order.
 Empty JSON strings: `{}` are valid and should be used for values where no data is to be passed to Edgestream.

+Note that aimeta and emcustom only support batches of one frame.
+If the application is using batching greater than one, only the first frame (frame 0) will be processed.

 ============================================================
 Examples
 ============================================================